RamatjyotSingh/Blockchain/README.md

 - **Efficient Mining**:
   - Miners use parallel processing to find a valid nonce for proof-of-work.
-  - Mining is done through a separate TCP-connected program.
+  - Mining is conducted through a separate TCP-connected program.
-  - The mined block is sent to the peer, which validates and announces it.
+  - The peer validates and announces mined blocks.
 - **Block Announcement**:
   - Uses the `ANNOUNCE` protocol to propagate newly mined blocks to peers.
 - **Code Highlights**:
   - **File**: `miner.py`
   - **Key Methods**:
-    - `mine_block`: Mines a block using `multiprocessing`.
+    - `mine_block`: Mines a block.
-    - `report_block`: Sends the mined block back to the peer.
+    - `report_block`: Sends the mined block to the peer.
   - **File**: `announce.py`
   - **Key Methods**:
     - `broadcast`: Propagates mined blocks using `ANNOUNCE`.
-  - **File**: `block.txt`
-    - **Description**: Contains a record of some of the blocks that have been mined.

 ---